Encryption

 let message = scheme.dec_multiple_bits(&sk, &cipher);

-The ring-based variant of LPR does not have this issue, can encrypt multiple bits at once, and is more efficient, as it is based on ideal lattices and with that polynomial rings.
-In this case, multiple bits can be encrypted at once with respect to the choice of n.
+It can encrypt multiple bits at once, and is more efficient, as it is based on ideal lattices and thus, based on polynomial rings.